so1ve/sodayo/README.md

 });
 ```

-PS: The reason for using "useXXX" as the name instead of "XXX" is React's limitation on hooks: you can only call another hook in a function that starts with "use".

 If you've used Vue and Pinia, this might be familiar.
 The way to create this Store comes from Pinia.
-And `useAtom` is a utility hook that behaves like  `ref` in `@vue/reactivity`.
+And `atom` is a utility function that behaves like `ref` in `@vue/reactivity`.
 In `defineStore`, you can create functions to make changes to the `value` properties of these atoms, just as `inc` does.
-We call these functions "mutations".
+We call these functions `mutations`.

 ### Using a store in the component